How to Handle School Pushback When Withdrawing to Homeschool in New Brunswick

 What the Law Actually Requires

-- Submit the Annual Home Schooling Application Form to your local district office
+- Submit the Annual Home Schooling Application Form to your local district office; the superintendent forwards it to the Minister

-Everything beyond these two steps is either administrative courtesy (optional and at your discretion) or bureaucratic overreach (exceeding the district's legal authority).
+Everything beyond the application and the administrative school notification is either optional administrative coordination or bureaucratic overreach (exceeding the school-level authority).

 The 6 Most Common Pushback Scenarios